dacid44/d4ft4/README.md

 - send accept/reject (at least for now, accept/reject is all or nothing)
 - transfer, etc...

+- Sender sends the file list
+- Receiver sends back the list of accepted files
+- Sender sends only those files
+- Directories only exist in the file list

 Brainstorming for UI:
 - Top section divided up into two parts, for text and files.
 Once you start a transfer, one will expand to take up the whole space.
 - Old version did something like this, had sliding panes to go between them